NPA’s Improved Revenue Generation - THISDAYLIVE

-Eromosele Abiodun examines the improved revenue generation and inflows into national treasury recorded by the Nigerian Ports Authority despite government policies discouraging importation
+Eromosele Abiodun examines the improved revenue generation and inflows into national treasury by the Nigerian Ports Authority despite government policies that are discouraging importation

 The ports, she stated, are the critical arteries of the economy and it is their duty to ensure that the operators deliver ports services in line with the standards deserved in the 21st century.